-REVENUES OPERATING LOSS Broadband Communications \$13,470 THOUSANDS) \$ (857) Video Monitoring Corporate and Other 4,501 1,519 (528) (12,140) 8x8 results for nine months ended March 31, 2000 8x8 results for three months ended June 30, 1999 19,490 5,894 (13,525) (13,619) 8x8 results for fiscal year ended March 31, 2000 \$25,384 ====== \$(27,144) ======
+REVENUES OPERATING LOSS (IN T HOUSANDS) Broadband Communications Video Monitoring Corporate and Other \$13,470 4,501 1,519 \$ (857) (528) (12,140) 8x8 results for nine months ended March 31, 2000 8x8 results for three months ended June 30, 1999 19,490 5,894 (13,525) (13,619) 8x8 results for fiscal year ended March 31, 2000 \$25,384 ====== \$(27,144) =======

 There are no intersegment revenues between the two reportable segments.
 Shared support service functions such as human resources, facilities management and other infrastructure support and overhead are not allocated, but rather are included in the Corporate and Other category.
 In addition, all activities associated with the Company's ViaTV product line, which has been discontinued, have been included in the Corporate and Other Category.
-Lastly, special charges which are reported separately in the Consolidated Statements of Operations are not assigned or allocated to the segments, but rather have been included in the Corporate and Other category.
-All other accounting policies are applied consistently to the segments, where applicable.
+Lastly, special charges which are reported separately in the Consolidated Statements of Operations are not assigned or allocated to the segments, but rather have been included in the Corporate and Other accounting policies are applied consistently to the segments, where applicable.
 The only asset allocated by segment is inventory.
 Inventory allocated to the Broadband Communications and Video Monitoring segments at March 31, 2000 was approximately \$983,000 and \$384,000, respectively.